orchardguides/kei-open-mcr/src/assets/manual.md

 with the correct answer key, and finally fill in the exam with the correct answers.

-### Reading Sheets

-Simply follow the following steps to process any number of filled exam sheets:

-1. Scan all sheets using a standard scanner into a single multi-page pdf or tiff file.
-This includes answer keys - there is no need to scan them seperately.
-3. Run the software.
-If you used the installer, a shortcut will be located in your Start menu.
-The sofware may take a moment to start.
-4. Under **Select Input File**, click <kbd>Browse</kbd> and select the multi-page pdf or tiff file you stored the images in.
-5. Under **Select Output Folder**, click <kbd>Browse</kbd> and select the folder where you would like to save the resulting CSV files.
-   - If you select the _sort results by name_ option, results will be sorted by the students' last, first, and middle names (in that order).
-Otherwise, results will be saved in the order processed.
-6. Click <kbd>Continue</kbd>.

 ### Scoring Results

 In addition to reading scanned images, the software can automatically scores